jhucompilers/fall2024/assign/assign03.md

 You will want to change directory into the directory `assign03` of your clone of [the public test repository](https://github.com/jhucompilers/fall2024-tests).
-(Running `git pull` is a good idea, since you might not have the Assignment 3 tests yet, or we might have added some since the last time you pulled.)
+(Running `git pull` first is a good idea, since you might not have the Assignment 3 tests yet, or we might have added some since the last time you pulled.)

 The test inputs are in the "`input`" directory.
 To run a test, use the